Igalia/phpreport/docs/src/developer/devel-setup.md

 `docker-compose -f docker/docker-compose.dev.yml up`

-To run migrations:
+During the first time running the app, the API will fail because it needs to access the database tables that still don't exist, so run the migrations to create the tables with:

-`docker exec -ti phpreport-db alembic upgrade head`
+`docker exec -ti phpreport-api alembic upgrade head`

-To create migrations:
+Kill the containers and run them again, so the API can connect to the database correctly.

+[Optional] When running the project for the first time, you can add some basic data for the development environment:

+`docker exec -dti phpreport-db psql phpreport -U phpreport < sql/initialData.sql`

+If you make changes to the models and want to create migrations:

-`docker exec -ti phpreport-db alembic revision --autogenerate -m "Migrations description"`
+`docker exec -ti phpreport-api alembic revision --autogenerate -m "Migrations description"`

 All the services are setup to reload when the files are updated without the need of rebuild the containers.